jsdclxvi/Reforestation/README.md

-## What did the left eye say to the right eye?
-Between us, something smells!
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!